Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Anjali.md

 ### 2025-06-02
 Started to write the code to animate the swap + added special outlines to the candy to classify the type of special they are + tried to debug the board because we broke the code

+### 2025-06-04
+Tried to animate the candies but its difficult bc we would have to redraw the board with evry incremental move

+### 2025-06-04
+created a key for the special candies + tried to tinker with animation code (it didnt work)

+### 2025-06-05
+Created some more candies (like the lighter version to lay beneath the actual candy (act as an outline)

 ### 2025-06-06
 Created the remaining candies (like the white and black and dark versions)